Louise Adler

-Early life and education
+Louise Adler (born 3 March 1954) is an Australian publisher and arts administrator.
+She is best known for being chief executive and publisher of Melbourne University Publishing (MUP) from 2003 to 2019, and as director of Adelaide Writers' Week from 2023 until her resignation in January 2026.
+Over a career spanning academia, journalism, radio and book publishing, she became one of the most prominent, and at times most divisive, figures in Australian literary life.
+Her career has been marked by recurring public controversy, including disputes over her commercial reshaping of MUP and, at Adelaide Writers' Week, repeated rows over the programming of writers in the debate over Israel and Palestine.
+As of 2026 she is 72 years old.

-Louise Adler was born in Melbourne to Jacques and Ruth Adler, Jewish immigrants from Paris, France, who arrived in Australia in 1949.
-Jacques joined the French Resistance in World War II after his own father, Simon Adlersztejn, was rounded up and deported to Beaune-la-Rolande, eventually dying at Auschwitz.
-Ruth was taken to France as a seven-year-old by her parents fleeing from Nazi Germany, but her extended family were all murdered in the Holocaust.
-In Melbourne, Ruth worked as a schoolteacher, and Jacques was a research fellow in the history department of the University of Melbourne.
+Early life and family

-Adler attended Elwood Primary School, the Elsternwick campus of Methodist Ladies' College, and finally Mount Scopus Memorial College.
+Adler was born in Melbourne on 3 March 1954 to Jacques and Ruth Adler, Jewish immigrants from Paris, France, who arrived in Australia in 1949.
+The family history was shaped by the Holocaust.
+Her father Jacques joined the French Resistance during the Second World War after his own father, Simon Adlersztejn, was rounded up and deported to Beaune-la-Rolande, later dying at Auschwitz.
+Her mother Ruth had been taken to France as a seven-year-old by parents fleeing Nazi Germany; most of her extended family were murdered during the Holocaust.
+In Melbourne, Ruth worked as a schoolteacher and Jacques was a research fellow in the history department of the University of Melbourne.
+Adler has frequently identified herself publicly as the daughter of Holocaust survivors, a background she has said informs her views on free expression.

-After matriculation she went first to study in Israel, before moving to the United Kingdom.
-She graduated with a Bachelor of Arts from University of Reading, and a Master of Arts and Master of Philosophy from Columbia University, studying under Edward Said.
+Adler grew up in Melbourne's Jewish community during the 1950s and 1960s, the child of a migrant, Holocaust-marked household in the postwar city.
+She attended Elwood Primary School, the Elsternwick campus of Methodist Ladies' College, and Mount Scopus Memorial College.
+After matriculation she first studied in Israel before moving to the United Kingdom.
+She graduated with a Bachelor of Arts from the University of Reading, and completed a Master of Arts and a Master of Philosophy at Columbia University in New York, studying under the Palestinian American literary theorist Edward Said in the late 1970s.
+Said, who was then developing the arguments of his landmark study Orientalism (1978), was a formative influence on her intellectual outlook and, by her own account, on her long engagement with the question of Palestine.
+He appointed her his teaching assistant for three years, and she later recalled him as a generous mentor and "charisma incarnate".